pPrecel/pkup-gen/README.md

 By default the `pkup-gen` generates the `report.txt` files with all info needed to fill true report.

-The `.docx` report template can be specified  using the `--template-path` flag.
+The `.docx` report template can be specified  using the `--template` flag.
 The `pkup-gen` will replace any repeat of the following key-words with the tru data:

 * `pkupGenPeriodFrom` - date of the first day for the actual period
 * `pkupGenPeriodTill` - date of the last day for the actual period